-Plus 10% was allowed for the point of addition of folic acid to the flour and plus 20% was allowed for baking losses.
+Plus 20% was allowed for baking losses, and \pm 10% was allowed for the point of addition of folic acid to the flour.
 The final figure for fortification was therefore concluded to be 230 - 280 ug folic acid/100 g flour.